 - Check all your sellers –and discover who is UK – based.

-- Сheck do you have all the information needed for tax audit purposes and VAT calculation:• Place of the establishment of a supplier;
+- Сheck that you have all the information needed for tax audit purposes and VAT calculation:

 • Description of goods;

 • The taxable amount for VAT purposes (based on checkout price);